johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Copilot browser Context Policies.** The [EdgeEntraCopilotPageContext](/deployedge/microsoft-edge-policies#edgeentracopilotpagecontext) policy will be available starting from Microsoft Edge version 130 and will replace the [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) policy.
 The [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) policy is deprecated in Microsoft Edge version 130 and will be obsolete in Edge 133.

 - **Elevating top settings and improving settings page navigability.** To make finding browser settings more efficient, Microsoft Edge is introducing three navigation improvements to Edge Settings.
-We aren’t changing the functionality of any setting, and all the settings stay on the same page as they are today but will be behind clickable sections.
+We aren’t changing the functionality of any setting, and all the settings stay on the same page as they are today but are behind clickable sections.
 These changes are as follows.

   - Introduce quick access to the most used Settings actions on the first place users land when entering Edge Settings (the Profiles page).
 Clicking the button with the name of the setting navigates users directly to its location.